-a) Form for Energy Modelling Form for Green Mark Scheme (Validation After Project Completion)

-b) Electricity bills: Building landlord/ tenants bills for 12 months if applicable.

-c) Energy Audit Report
+- a) Form for Energy Modelling Form for Green Mark Scheme (Validation After Project Completion) - b) Electricity bills: Building landlord/tenants bills for 12 months if applicable. - c) Energy Audit Report

 &lt;sup>1 Based on power meters' reading to provide the breakdown on the energy consumption from the utility's bills.
 Sub-meters are required to capture the annual consumption of data centre and car park lighting and mechanical ventilation.
-Separate meters shall be provided during design stage to record the annual energy consumption generated by renewable energy e.g. solar photovoltaic (PV) and energy savings claimed by energy saving devices, e.g. escalators, lifts, CO sensors and occupancy sensors and photo sensors.
+Separate meters shall be provided during design stage to record the annual energy consumption generated by renewable energy e.g., solar photovoltaic (PV) and energy savings claimed by energy-saving devices, e.g., escalators, lifts, CO sensors and occupancy sensors and photo sensors.
 Dedicated meters shall be installed to measure the operational energy consumption and intensities of receptacle load (W/m2) of office space to verify on the energy savings claimed in energy modelling.
-Using the data on actual site operation, a revised energy modelling should be performed if necessary.
+If required, a revised energy modelling must be conducted using data obtained from actual site operations.